zseta/scylladb-docs-homepage/manual/master/operating-scylla/procedures/config-change/migrate-vnodes-to-tablets.md

 tablets is strongly recommended.
 See [Data Distribution with Tablets](https://docs.scylladb.com/manual/master/architecture/tablets.md) for details.

-ℹ️ This feature is experimental and will change in future releases, including the removal of current limitations.
+ℹ️ The migration currently has some [Limitations](), which will be lifted in future releases.

 #### NOTE
 The migration is an online operation.
 This means that the keyspace remains